Principles

 07

-What the organization learns persists.
+What the organization learns has to persist.